gkeiel/C_programming/README.md

 # C programming

-A repository with basic C programming codes.
-The codes presented here consist of solutions to some exercises initially developed mainly for technical high school students.
+A repository with C codes for an introduction to programming logic.
+The codes presented here consist of solutions to some exercises developed mainly for technical high school students.